 Deliverables - What?

-The Impact Maps incorporate the definition of actionable metrics and milestones associated with the objectives where they are continuously monitored.
-The visual nature of the Impact Maps allows decisions to be made in a collaborative way, generating learning among the decision makers and members of the development team, capitalizing on the collective intelligence of the group.
+Impact Maps incorporate the definition of actionable metrics and milestones associated with the objectives.
+These are continuously monitored.
+The visual nature of the Impact Maps allows decisions to be made in a collaborative way, allowing decision makers to learn things and reach a better understanding.
+All members of the development team learn together and the projects benefit from their collective intelligence.